 The pies in the picture have been made with home made pastry, only because I didn’t have any frozen at home!
 Frozen butter puff pastry works well and usually I have some in the freezer, frozen spinach is very handy too.

 Over time I have changed the layering depending on what the boys aren’t eating at the time so feel free to mix it up, bacon on top, cheese through the spinach mix, whatever works for your family!

 150g bacon, diced

 125mls sour cream

 150g frozen spinach, defrosted and all water squeezed out

 salt and pepper

-Preheat oven to 220 degrees Centigrade.
+Preheat the oven to 180 degrees Centigrade.